How to choose reusable nappies - what's best for you

 Microfibre is quickest to dry, then cotton, then bamboo.
 Generally speaking, the more absorbent a nappy is, the longer it takes to dry.
 Fitted nappies are especially slow to dry because of the elastic which traps the wetness.
 All-in-one nappies, where the absorbent inner part is permanently attached to the waterproof outer can be very slow to dry because it's hard to get good air circulation to all parts of the nappy.
 Pocket nappies are better because the inserts are quite thin when unfolded or separated out.
 Old-fashioned flat nappies are very quick to dry considering how absorbent they are, since they unfold to a single layer of fabric.

 A lot of childminders and daycare staff would struggle with flat nappies, especially terry squares.
 They have no problem with any of the other sorts if they are all set up ready to use, with pockets stuffed and size appropriately adjusted.

 All-in-one nappies may not wear well enough to do more than one child.
 The waterproofing and elastics may deteriorate with age and then they're useless.
 If the waterproofing and elastics wear out on pocket nappies, at least you still have the inserts to use as extra boosters on new nappies.
 Two-part nappies and flat nappies go on forever, though you will have to buy new wraps occasionally - that's why they are so often offered for sale second-hand.
 A two-part nappy with failed elastic is still useable with a new wrap.

 When you have finished with nappies, old terry squares and prefolds make great cleaning cloths!

 The most popular nappies in The Nappy Shed's trial kits are Baba+Boo pocket nappies.
-They're very absorbent and give great containment thatnks to the extra row of elastics inside.
+They're very absorbent, easy to wash and quick to dry, and give great containment thanks to the extra row of elastics inside.